ncatlab/nlab-content/pages/5/1/0/4/4015/content.md

 +-- {.un_theorem}
 ###### (Full) Fan Theorem
 Every bar is uniform.
-(In other words, if a collection of bitlists is decidable and barred, then it is also uniform.)
+(In other words, if a collection of bitlists is barred, then it is also uniform.)
 =--

 Although the fan theorem is about bars, it is different from the [[bar theorem]], also known as "bar induction", which is related but stronger.
 The fan theorem discusses bars on lists of elements of $\mathbb{B}$; the bar theorem discusses bars on lists of elements of $\mathbb{N}$.